Difference Between Diffusion and Facilitated Diffusion

 Facilitated diffusion is carried out by Using a carrier molecule and concentration gradient.
 Chemicals are transported through a biological membrane via facilitated diffusion.

-Polar molecules and Large ions dissolve in water and are transported through the cell membrane in a controlled and passive way by the method of facilitated diffusion.
+Polar molecules and Large ions dissolve in water and are transported through the cell membrane in a controlled and passive way by facilitated diffusion.
 It diffuses at a quicker rate.

 Comparison Table